Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 ## How To Refactor

 * Dont try to refactor and add functionality at the same time
-* Mak sure you have good tests before you begin refactoring.
+* Make sure you have good tests before you begin refactoring.
 * Run the tests often as possible
 * Take short, deliberate steps.

 ## Code Thats Easy to Test

-* Unit tests should be used to test modules independantly
+* Unit tests should be used to test modules independently
 * When unit testing you should think of testing against contract - We want to write test cases that a given unit honors its contract (What we expect it to do under each condition)

 ## Using Test Harnesses